InternLM/lmdeploy/docs/en/serving/api_server_vl.md

-# Serving vision language models with OpenAI Compatible Server
+# Serving VLMs with OpenAI Compatible Server

 This article primarily discusses the deployment of a single large vision language model across multiple GPUs on a single node, providing a service that is compatible with the OpenAI interface, as well as the usage of the service API.
 For the sake of convenience, we refer to this service as `api_server`.
 Regarding parallel services with multiple models, please refer to the guide about [Request Distribution Server](./proxy_server.md).